Ajit594/HomeFix/README.md

-# HomeFix Web Application README
+# HomeFix - Web Application

 ## Overview
 HomeFix is a web application developed using Express and EJS for service bookings.
 It includes search functionality and email confirmation for bookings, with data stored in the database.